codemix/restyii/README.md

 RAVE events are usually published to a message bus or a pub/sub channel to allow communication with other processes in the application, for example, to allow 'realtime' notifications in the browser.

+### Pusher Events

+Pusher events make use of the pusher.com real-time messaging platform.
+Please refer to http://www.pusher.com for more details.

+To use the push emmitter a behaviour should be attached to the RAVE resource.

+       'PusherEmitter' => array(
+                'class' => 'Restyii\\Event\\PusherBehavior',
+                'filter'=> array('deny'=>'s3BucketName')

+The filter parameter can be used to remove this attribute from the message.

+To configure add the following to the component configuration

+     'pusherStream' => array(
+                'class' => 'Restyii\\Event\\PusherEventStream',
+                'defaultChannel' => 'Restyii',  // default channel
+                'APIKey' => 'YOUR_API_KEY',
+                'appSecret'=>'YOUR_SECRET',
+                'appId'=>'YOUR_APP_ID',
+                'eventPrefix'=>'pusher'     // add this to every event/message
+            ),

 # Differences from standard Yii applications

 In order to implement RAVE, Restyii applications require several changes to the standard Yii way of doing things.